-5. To let the access point check for the latest firmware, click the Check for Upgrade button.
+5. To let the access point check for the latest firmware, click the Check for Upgrade button (the button is not shown in the previous figure).

 If new firmware is available for the access point, we recommend that you upgrade the firmware.
 After the firmware upgrade completes, the access point restarts.
 When the access point is ready, go back to Step 1 of this procedure.